While every effort has been made to follow citation style rules, there may be some discrepancies.

 Honeybee, (tribe Apini), any of a small group of social bees that make honey.
 The tribe comprises a single genus —Apis—of which there are seven species.
 The term honeybee is commonly applied to a single species, Apis mellifera, the familiar and economically important western honeybee.
 Taxonomy See

-Mayfly, (order Ephemeroptera), any member of a group of insects known for their extremely short life spans and emergence in large numbers in the summer months.
-Other common names for the winged stages are shadfly, sandfly, dayfly, fishfly, and drake.
-The aquatic immature stage, called a nymph or
+Mayfly, (order Ephemeroptera), any member of a group of insects known for their extremely short adult life spans and emergence in large numbers in the summer months.
+Worldwide, more than 2,500 species of mayflies have been described, about 700 of them in the United States and Canada.
+Other common

 Caddisfly, (order Trichoptera), any of a group of mothlike insects that are attracted to lights at night and live near lakes or rivers.
 Because fish feed on the immature, aquatic stages and trout take flying adults, caddisflies are often used as models for the artificial flies used in fishing.